 This is a work of fiction.
 All characters appearing in this work are fictitious.
 Any resemblance to actual persons, living or dead, is purely coincidental.

-In the Vignette, “Azzy – My love”, I wrote that Azzy was my first real love.
+In my story, “Azzy ”, I wrote that Azzy was my first real love.

 Upon reflection, I am not sure if that was really the case.
 Certainly Azzy was my first wife, and for sure it was by far the longest relationship that I had experienced up to that point in my life.